 - 9.1 Duties.
 Standing committees shall review policies in various areas of concern to the College and make recommendations to the Dean and the Faculty on a continuing basis.
 With the exception of those standing committees that are appointed by the Dean in accordance with stipulations in the University Manual, the members of standing committees shall be determined in accordance with the procedures described here. - 9.2 Terms.
 Unless specifically stated elsewhere, terms of service on committees shall commence on September 1 and end August 31.
-Faculty members on a standing committee shall be elected or appointed to a three-year term and with no two members from the same department.
-Unless specifically prohibited from serving on a particular committee, department chairs shall serve on standing committees on the same basis as any other faculty member. - 9.3 Term Limits.
-Members of standing committees may serve two (2) three-year terms, and a partial term in succession, but shall not be eligible for election for an additional term until a year has elapsed between terms. - 9.4 Committees Mandated by Federal or State Law or Regulation.
+Faculty members (tenure-track, tenured, senior lecturers, teaching professors and full time individuals with Cooperative Extension and clinical appointments) on a standing committee shall be elected or appointed to a three-year term and with no two members from the same department.
+Initial committee appointments will be established with approximately one-third of the members with a three-year term, one-third with a two-year term and one-third with a one-year term.
+Unless specifically prohibited from serving on a particular committee, department chairs shall serve on standing committees on the same basis as any other faculty member.
+Should a committee member not be able to serve his/her term due to official university leave over 4 weeks in length, the Chair of the department, in which the faculty member is elected, may select a substitute.
+Upon return to the University, the originally elected faculty member would complete his/her term. - 9.3 Term Limits.
+None. - 9.4 Committees Mandated by Federal or State Law or Regulation.
 Any restrictions that apply to election or appointment to a committee shall not apply to members of those committees that come under the jurisdiction of the Dean as stipulated by state or federal regulation, agency, legal requirement or University-wide policy. - 9.5 Lists of Committee Members.
 Membership of all Standing Committees in the College shall be maintained and kept current on the College website.